astrobc1/Echelle.jl/docs/src/spectralmodelingtutorial.md

 do_orders = [219, 222, 226]
 templates_path = "SpectralTemplates/"

-# Static gas cell guess for iSHELL gas cell depth.
-The deviation from unity is likely due to the off-axis angle the gas cell is placed in iSHELL vs. the FTS scan.
+# iSHELL gas cell depth (= 0.97, fixed).
+# The deviation from unity is likely due to the off-axis angle the gas cell is placed in iSHELL vs. the FTS scan.
-τ_gascell = [ishell.gascell_depth, ishell.gascell_depth, ishell.gascell_depth]
+τ_gascell = [ishell.τ_gascell, ishell.τ_gascell, ishell.τ_gascell]

 # Loop over orders
 # All results will be saved to specmodel_results/ishell_gj699_example/Chunki/.../